-For a non-felony charge, unless the individual has absconded or did not appear multiple times.
-The Act contemplates that the need for a secured appearance bond will be rare in misdemeanor cases.
-Thus, subsection (d) allows a court to set a secured appearance bond for a misdemeanor charge only if the defendant has failed to appear repeatedly in this or another criminal case.
+The court may For a non-felony charge, unless the individual has absconded or did not impose appear multiple times.
+The Act contemplates that the need for imposition of a secured appearance bond or fee is rare in a misdemeanor case.
+Thus, subsection (d) allows a court to keep an individual detained set a secured appearance bond for a misdemeanor charge only if the defendant previously has failed to appear repeatedly in this or in an another criminal case.